-In conducting business activities, our company faced several business risks such as competition, availability of raw materials and financial liquidity that can be controlled by company, and other risks that can not be controlled by company such as natural disasters, foreign exchange rates against Rupiah, government policies such as monetary or non-monetary policies, and global economy condition.
+In conducting business activities, the Company exposed several business risks such as competition, availability of raw materials and financial liquidity that can be controlled by the Company and a number of risks that can not be controlled by the Company such as force majeure, foreign exchange rate against Rupiah, government policies such as monetary policy or non-monetary policy and condition of global economy.

-In 2016, risk management for business risks that can be controlled by company still indicate its effectiveness where in 2016 the company did not face any challenges in obtaining raw materials or liquidity challenges, and was able to open new domestic market resulting in the increasing of utilized capacity of paper production, as well as increasing sales quantity of paper products and finance its capital expenditure by using internal cash.
+In 2018, risk management for business risks that can be controlled by the Company still shows its effectiveness where in 2018 the Company has no difficulty in obtaining raw materials, has no difficulty in liquidity and was able to open new markets in domestic markets therefore the Company succeeded to increasing quantity of paper production, succeeded to increase net sales and gross profit and also financed its capital expenditure by using internal cash.

-In 2016, there were 84 paper mills and pulp in Indonesia with total installed capacity of paper industry amounted to 12.9 million MT per year, with average utilization level reaching 80.1% per year.
-Based on this installed capacity, our company only represented 1.7%.
-However, by relying on the flexibility of our machines and our positioning as niche player, we succeeded in increasing our utilization from 86.5% in 2015 to 91.6% in 2016.
+In year 2018, there were 84 paper mills and pulp in Indonesia with the total installed capacity of paper industry amounted to 16.9 million MT per year, with average utilization level in 2018 reached 75% per year.
+Based on this installed capacity, the Company only represented 1.5%.
+However, by relying on the flexibility of the Company’s machines and positioning as niche player, in 2018, the Company succeeded in reaching its utilization to 87%.

-Data shown by APKI stated that Indonesia has 124 million hectares of forests in which approximately 72.1 million hectares are production forests, while approximately 28.9 million hectares are industrial plant forests.
-Within those forest areas, only 4 – 5 million hectares are used for pulp and paper sectors, therefore providing big room for Indonesian paper industry to grow in the future.
-Meanwhile, the tropical climate of Indonesia enables harvesting of pulp feedstock crops 3 - 4 times faster than countries with cold climate.
-Data by APKI also showed that approximately 60% - 70% of total national paper production allocated to fulfill domestic market demands resulting enough paper waste to be reused by paper industry.
-In 2016, waste paper recovery rate in Indonesia has exceeded 70%.
-Supported by 3 full operated de-inking pulp machines, our company continuously develop the portion of waste paper consumption in order to increase it constantly and to minimize the risk of raw materials shortage, especially pulp material.
+APKI’s data showed that Indonesia has 126 million hectares forest whereas about 72.1 million hectares are forest of production, while about 28.9 million hectares are forest of industrial plants.
+From that area, the use in pulp and paper sector is just around 6.23 million hectares whereas it has been used was 2.18 million hectares , therefore it provides big room for Indonesian paper industry to grow in the future.
+Meanwhile, Indonesia’s tropical climate allows harvest of pulp feedstock crops 3 - 4 times faster than in the cold climate countries.
+APKI’s data also showed that approximately 60% to 70% of total national paper production is allocated to fulfill domestic market demands, therefore waste paper left is available much enough and can be re-used by paper industry.
+In year 2018, waste paper recovery rate in Indonesia has exceeded 72%.
+Supporting by three De-inking Pulp machines with full operation, the Company continuously develops the portion of waste paper consumption on constant increasing in order to minimize the risk of raw materials shortage, especially pulp material.

 Changes in Foreign Exchange Rate

-The risk of USD exchange rate is inevitable, since our company still has obligations in the form of bank loan for working capital and long term debt in USD currency.
-The loaned working capital is still required due to our company still importing raw materials and supplies by 24% and 32% respectively from its total purchases in 2016.
-Hence, the fluctuation of Rupiah against USD will create relatively high business risk for our company.
-In order to minimize this risk, we consistently implement commercial hedging strategy to obtain export sales in USD that are equal with our annual import requirement, and also by reducing portion of import purchase and substitute it with local content.
+The risk of USD exchange rate could not be avoided because the Company still had bank loan for working capital and long term debt in USD.
+That working capital loan was still needed by Company due to the Company still importing raw materials and supplies by 27% and 26% respectively from its total purchases in 2018.
+Hence, Rupiah volatility against USD would create a quite high business risks for the Company, therefore to minimize those risks, the Company consistently implements commercial hedging strategy which attempts to obtain export proceed in USD equal with the Company’s import needs every year and also efforts to reduce the portion of import purchase and substituted them by local content.